Skip to main content

 What data is available for download from Wildlife Insights?

-After you request a download, you'll receive a package that includes:
+You can download data from any public project in Wildlife Insights.
+After you request a download, you'll receive a data package that includes:

-Verifying data
+Verify data

 Every download package from Wildlife Insights includes a record of the most recent identification associated with an image.
 The record will detail the identification (class, order, family, genus and species), individual animal details (age, sex), and the name of the most recent identifier, along with other metadata.

 In other cases, the most recent identifier in the identified_by column is Computer Vision.
-This means that the image has been uploaded, has passed through the computer vision model, but has not been reviewed by a user.
+This means that the image has been uploaded and has passed through the computer vision model, but has not been reviewed by a user.
 In the example above, you can see the Computer Vision model has predicted there is one image of a Margay and one image of a Human.
 These identifications have not been confirmed by a user.

 You can assess the accuracy of the computer vision results by referencing the column titled cv_confidence.
 Read more about interpreting computer vision results on our About AI page.